Kelsi-Wolter/reveal.js/alex.md

 ---

 ## Counterintuitive?
-Let's Take A Look.
+Let's Take A Detailed Look.

 ---
 ## Cost Of Index Seek = Number Of Pages Read